second-husky/operationalizing_machine_learning_Azure/starter_files/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Machine Learning Pipeline Building using Azure AutoML

-*TODO:* Write an overview to your project.

 This project aimed to using machine learning to predict the potential customers for bank marketing based on the given data of potential customer's characteristics.
 It used Azure as a cloud platfrom to build an auto machine learning pipeline.

 ## Architectural Diagram

-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.

 1) automated ML experiment: run an automated ML experiment to search for and optimized a best model
 2) deploy the best model: deploy the best model for future consumption